sumanbhattarai/isc2-cc/README.md

 - Protect cryptographic devices against **physical manipulation** and **faults**.
 - Minimize **leakage of side-channel information** through techniques like constant-time algorithms or shielding.

-# 🕵️‍♂️ Threat Indentification and Prevention
+# 🕵️‍♂️ Threat Identification and Prevention

 ## 🔐 Intrusion Detection and Prevention